+The students will enhance the ability of students to understand and comprehend situation, fact and issues on Agribusiness Management.
+It also facilitates them to articulate their views and opinions about the current status of Agribusiness and its prospects.
+Hence, the students have to be rigorous trained and equipped in the fourth semester.

+The objective of introducing comprehension is to enhance the ability of students to understand and comprehend situation, fact and issues on Agribusiness Management.
+It also facilitates them to articulate their views and opinions about the current status of Agribusiness and its prospects.
+Hence, the students have to be rigorous trained and equipped in the fourth semester.
+The Comprehension examination will be conducted by Chairman of BoE and one External Examiner and internal faculty members of the BoE.
+The Comprehension examination will be continuously assessed as Viva Voce in C1 for 15 marks, C2 for 15 marks and d C3 for 70 marks respectively.

+Pedagogy

 The MBA (ABM) will have three components associated with the teaching - learning process of the course, namely (i) Lecture-L (ii) Tutorial - T (iii) Practicals - P, where L stands Lecture session.
 T stands Tutorial session consisting participatory discussion / self-study/ desk work/ brief seminar presentations by students and such other novel methods that make a student to absorb and assimilate more effectively the contents delivered in the Lecture classes.
 P stands for Practice session and it consists of Hands on experience / Laboratory Experiments / Field Studies / Case studies that equip students to acquire the much required skill component.
 In terms of credits, every one hour session of L amounts to 1 credit per semester and a minimum of two hour session of T or P amounts to 1 credit per semester, over a period of one semester of 16 weeks for teaching - learning process.
 The total duration of a semester is 20 weeks inclusive of semester - end examination.

-The total credits earned by a student at the end of the semester upon successfully completing the course are L + T + P. The credit pattern of the course is indicated as L:T:P.
+The total credits earned by a student at the end of the semester upon successfully completing the course are L + T + P. The credit pattern of the course is indicated as L: T: P.

 Details of Soft Core offered in odd and even semester

 Sl.
-No. Soft Core - Odd Semester Credi t
+No. Soft Core - Odd Semester Credit

 1 Organizational Behaviour 4

 2 Managerial Communication 4

 3 Business Law & Ethics 4

 4 IT in Agribusiness 4

 5 Corporate Social Responsibility in Agribusiness 4

-To Have Total Credit 20
+Total Credit 20

 Sl.
-No. Soft Core- Even Semester Credi
+No. Soft Core- Even Semester Credit

 1 Managerial Economics 4

 2 Agri Supply Chain Management 4

 3 Consumer Behaviour and Market Research 4

 4 Agribusiness Management 4

 5 Human Resource Management in Agribusiness 4

 6 Food Marketing 4

 7 Plantation Crops Management 4

 8 Farm and Dairy Business Management 4

-9 Management of Agricultural Input Marketing 4 - 1/4/ Total Credit 36
+9 Management of Agricultural Input Marketing 4

+Total Credit 36